-How to Teach English to Kids Online< Back to the TEFL News
+How to Teach English to Kids OnlineBy Lisa Shockley

-The field of teaching English to kids online is continuing to grow in popularity among people from all walks of life, including classroom-based educators, college students, stay-at-home parents, and just about anyone who has a passion for teaching and wants a flexible, portable work environment.
-Are you interested in teaching English as a second language to children online?
+The field of teaching English is continuing to grow in popularity among people from all walks of life, including classroom-based educators, college students, stay-at-home parents, and just about anyone who has a passion for teaching and wants a flexible, portable work environment.
+Would you like to teach English to kids online?
 We’ll help you navigate this TEFL career path with information on requirements, typical online students, the expected salary range for teachers, and more.

 Why Teach English Online?